Professional Dental Treatment

 Dental Examination: Each tooth is assessed for gingivitis and tartar index, periodontal pockets, resorptive lesions in cats and whether fractures are present (which may have exposed the pulp cavity).

-Post cleaning examination and diagnostics.
-After cleaning, teeth are examined individually via periodontal probing, compressed air application to the gingiva to examine for retained calculus and radiology (if indicated).
+Post cleaning examination and diagnostics: After cleaning, teeth are re-examined individually via periodontal probing, compressed air application to the gingiva to examine for retained calculus and radiology (if indicated).

-Charting: At the completion of the professional dental treatment we record all the important facts about your pets oral health including gingivitis index, areas of periodontal pocketing that need addressing with home care strategies.
-We attach any copies of dental radiographs so we can show you why teeth needed to be extracted or areas that may require follow radiographs to monitor success of home care.
-Regular follow up appointments may need to be booked to ensure successful outcomes for your pets oral health.
+Charting: At the completion of the professional dental treatment we record all the important facts about your pets oral health including gingivitis index and areas of periodontal pocketing that need addressing with home care strategies.
+We attach any copies of dental radiographs to your pets’ history which we provide you with.
+This enables us to show you why teeth needed to be extracted or areas that may require follow radiographs to monitor success of home care.
+Regular follow up appointments may need to be booked to ensure successful outcomes for your pets’ oral health.